alexhaydock/blog.infected.systems/content/posts/2024-12-05-connecting-to-tor-from-ipv6-only-clients/index.md

 By default, Tor will hang at the bootstrapping stage on IPv6-only networks without a CLAT in place.
 This applies to both the CLI Tor client, and to the Tor Browser.
 I think this is down to a hard-coded preference to use IPv4 addresses over IPv6 addresses during the bootstrapping sequence.

 The Tor Project have been working on IPv6 support for some time now.
-Seemingly the client defaults to using IPv6 [as of Tor Browser 48](https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/41742#note_2908117), so it's a bit of a surprise that this fails entirely when we're IPv6-only, but I guess most of the focus so far has been on making it work on dual-stacked setups.
+Seemingly the client defaults to using IPv6 [as of May 2023](https://gitlab.com/torproject/tor/-/commit/ffb764949e7c1699af715298ce65279a2ee5df6e), so it's a bit of a surprise that this fails entirely when we're IPv6-only, but I guess most of the focus so far has been on making it work on dual-stacked setups.

 There's an option that can be enabled in the configuration that fixes this behaviour and lets us connect even on an IPv6-only host.